What Does it Really Mean to be a Military-Friendly College?

 The Hallmarks of a Military-Friendly School

-When a serviceperson visits your website or calls for information, how hard is it to find information geared to military personnel?
+- Clear Communication.
+When a service member visits your website or calls for information, how hard is it to find information geared to military personnel?
 Do they have to pore over your website to find information; or is there a dedicated, easy-to-access section where all of their military-related questions can be answered?
-Military personnel are used to direct, clear communication.
-If they cannot easily locate answers about tuition costs or specific degree programs for veterans or active-duty members, that’s not considered military friendly.
+Military personnel are accustomed to direct, clear communication.
+If they cannot easily locate answers about tuition costs or specific degree programs for veterans or active-duty members, that’s not considered military-friendly.

-Often, those colleges that provide the best experience for military students are associated with military and educational organizations, such as the Servicemember Opportunity Council, which serves to improve access and quality of post-secondary education for military personnel.
+- Military Associations.
+Often, those colleges that provide the best experience for military students are associated with military and educational organizations.
 Being involved in such organizations demonstrates commitment to these students, ensures the college is up-to-date on best practices and understands their needs.

 These are just some of the signs of military-friendly schools.
 While most colleges and universities welcome military students, not all create an environment that sets them up for success academically.
 If you are considering a transition from the military to a degree program, it’s important to evaluate your options based on how well the school can support that transition and smooth the path for you to focus on academics.